Research Data Access

-How should researchers complete the Data Use Agreement?
+How should researchers complete the Restricted Data Use Agreement?

-Once the DUA is signed by the researcher, research team members, and researcher’s Institutional Official, it should be returned to IRIS.
-IRIS will submit the signed DUA to the Office of Research and Sponsored Projects at the University of Michigan.
+Once the RDUA is signed by the researcher, research team members, and researcher’s Institutional Official, it should be returned to IRIS.
+IRIS will submit the signed RDUA to the Office of Research and Sponsored Projects at the University of Michigan.

 The “Authorized Researchers” signature(s) should include all research team members who will be given a login for IRIS data access.